This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 A sports horse with tendonitis is likely to result in them being retired as the tendon is unlikely to fully heal and will effect the overall mobility and performance of the horse.

-Symptoms of Tendonitis in horses
+Symptoms of Tendonitis

 The most obvious symptom of your horse developing tendonitis is lameness, either severe or intermittently.
 The level of the horses lameness directly associates to how much inflammation is within the damaged tendon.